ViktorLor/RemOve_And_Retrain_Copy/README.md

 - Model: ResNet50, https://arxiv.org/abs/1512.03385
 - Dataset: Food101

-Roar constists of 3 steps:
+Roar consists of 3 steps:

 1. Train a classification model on original dataset. -> Done using the ResNET 50 weights.
 2. Use the trained model to extract attribution maps for each image.